Home » Course or Meal » Desserts » Zuppa Inglese, a Lighter Version of an Italian Classic for Feast of the Seven Fishes

 Directions

-Pour some marsala into a shallow bowl and begin dipping the biscuits/cookies into the liqueur.
-Place three in a row on a serving plate, then spread some of the custard over the top.
+Pour some Marsala into a shallow bowl and begin dipping the biscuits/cookies into the liqueur.
+Place three in a row on a serving plate, then spread half of the plain custard over the top.

 Layering biscuits for Zuppa Inglese

-Next, spread a layer of the Nutella whipped cream, and repeat the process two more times, so you end up with this.
+Next, spread a layer of the chocolate cream, and repeat the process two more times, so you end up with this.
+Use half of the creams for each layer.

 Christina's Zuppa Inglese

 To finish the top, spread a thin layer of the custard and dust with chocolate sprinkles, or curls.
-Cover and refrigerate for at least 6 hours, preferably overnight, before serving.
+Cover and refrigerate for at least 4 hours, or overnight, before serving.

 Serving of Zuppa Inglese